iklein99/homebridge-smartthings/README.md

 require a lot of work to install.
 It will discover devices automatically as well as unregister devices that are removed from your smarttthings network.
 This is currently under development.

+## Fixed in 1.4.10
+* Error messages when light sensor returns 0.
+* Error caused Homebridge to quit during startup
+* Error when locks or doors were offline cuases Homebridge to fail.

 ## Fixed in 1.4.9
 Will ignore (warning will be shown) if a battery is returning null.
 Won't convert temp to celcius if it is being reported to in celcius.